mjpclab/jquery-tab/README.md

 Tab container's template.

 `tabContainerClass`
 CSS class for tab container.
 Default value is 'tab-container'.
+If `mode` is "horizontal", then also append class "`tabContainerClass`-horizontal".
+If `mode` is "vertical", then also append class "`tabContainerClass`-vertical".

 ### Label
 `labelContainerTemplate`
 Label container's template.

 `labelContainerClass`
 CSS class for label container.
 Default value is 'label-container'.
+if it is header label container, then also append class "`labelContainerClass`-header".
+if it is footer label container, then also append class "`labelContainerClass`-footer".

 `showHeaderLabelContainer`
 If show label container before panel container.
 Default value is true.